Tips for Successful Scooting

 - Evaluate how well the boots fit.
 See info on evaluating Scoot Boot fit.
 If you find that you don’t have a good fit with your Scoot Boots, please contact us - it may be that they are not the right size or Scoot Boots are not suited to your horse’s hoof shape.

 - Carefully test the performance of Scoot Boots on your individual horse.
 While still determining whether Scoot Boots work well for your horse, be sure to start in a controlled environment and check on them frequently until you’ve demonstrated that you have a high-performance fit.
 Be mindful as you put them to the test on more challenging terrain (i.e. water, mud) as any issues with fit may become apparent in these conditions.
 We cannot be responsible for lost boots.

-- Use the included pastern strap locks or mud straps (both are purchased separately on our Accessories page) if you’ll be riding in mud or vegetation.
-Pastern strap locks are necessary if your horse will be traveling through deep mud or thick vegetation (note that these are easy to lose, so keep an eye out for them!).
+- Use pastern strap locks or mud straps (both are purchased separately on our Accessories page) if you’ll be riding in mud.
+Pastern strap locks are necessary if your horse will be traveling through mud or thick vegetation.
+Mud straps are very helpful if your horse will be traveling through deep, sucking mud.